outofsync42/inline-css-color/README.md

 If you are not familiar with how to get your theme token colors please follow the configuration section below.

 # Configuration

-There is no API in the vscode extension to retrieve theme token colors so you will have to do this manually.

 First you will want you will want get the current the colors for your existing theme.
 To do this is press "CTRL+Shift+P" and type in "Inspect".
 Select "Developer: Inspect Editor Tokens and Scopes"